microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/Update-MgUserProfileName.md

 # Update-MgUserProfileName

 ## SYNOPSIS
-Update the navigation property names in users
+Represents the names a user has added to their profile.

 ## SYNTAX